ws-garcia/VBA-CSV-interface/README.md

 ## Contributing

-In order to contribute whit in this project, please see the [guidance for contributing](https://ws-garcia.github.io/VBA-CSV-interface/contributing.html).
+In order to contribute within this project, please see the [guidance for contributing](https://ws-garcia.github.io/VBA-CSV-interface/contributing.html).

 ## Benchmark